ben-trainer/osTicket/README.md

 <p>

-14.)
-Navigate to This PC > C: > inetpub > wwwroot > osTIcket > include.
+16) Navigate to This PC > C: > inetpub > wwwroot > osTIcket > include.
 Rename “ost-sampleconfig.php” to ost-config.php

-15.)
-Next is to change the permissions of ost-config.php.
+ -Change the permissions of ost-config.php.
 Right click it, Properties > Security > Advanced > Disable inheritance > Remove all inherited permissions from this object > Apply.

 <p>